Staying safe at home

 - handrails and ramps

-- a keysafe (a box outside your home to store spare keys) or another door entry system for people you trust to let themselves in securely
+- a key safe box to store keys outside, so people you trust can let themselves in securely

 - a shower seat or bath aid